varunull/ezscripts/README.md

 ### Examples
 #### Using addcmdusage/findcmdusage functions
-Scenario : Your day job requires you to run numerous commands for different tools on a frequent basis.
+Scenario : Your day job requires you to run numerous command lines for different tools on a frequent basis.
 Some of these are so important that you need to retrieve them quickly and also have the ability to tweak them based on your needs.
-Many linux commands have various flags indicating different usages, and remembering all of their details sometimes becomes tedious.
-However, it becomes easy if these different usages of the same command can be saved and retrieved easily.
-These functions do just that.
+Many of these command lines have various flags indicating different usages, and remembering all of their details sometimes becomes tedious.
+However, it becomes easy if all these can be saved and retrieved easily, which is precisely why these functions were created.

 [Screencast from 2022-11-21 22-07-08.webm](https://user-images.githubusercontent.com/108089086/203112864-fde59876-d88f-43cd-85ce-8d3db7d8844a.webm)